AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUniqueName/README.md

 IUniqueName Interface
 =====================
-AutomationML 2.1 APIThis interface defines methods for a unique name service.
+This interface defines methods for a unique name service.
 The names of CAEX objects in a sequence of elements should all be unique.
 If a unique name service is registered, the AML Engine will automatically call this service for a unique name generation whenever a new element is added to the sequence which requires a unique name for its members.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)